Dan13l-N/lc3/README.md

 # A small LC3 library
-Here are some LC3 routines.
-LC3 is a virtual machine with an extremely poor instruction set.
+Here are some LC3 routines I wrote in two days.
+LC3 is a virtual machine with an *extremely* poor instruction set.

 Read more about LC3 here: https://en.wikipedia.org/wiki/Little_Computer_3

 A web emulator is available here: https://lc3.cs.umanitoba.ca/

 ## My routines
 I've decided to write a couple of simple assembly routines for LC3.
 This is a *horrible* (imagined) CPU.
-It has no *or*, *xor*.
+It has no `or`, `xor` or `sub`.
 It has *no bit shifts*.
 It only has a very bare minimum.

+I repeat: no bit shifts.

 Of course, this is intentional, it's meant as a teaching device.

 I've decided to use the following approach: